To learn more about diabetes and how Toujeo is used, see the “Is Toujeo used for diabetes?” section below.

 - If the liquid in my Toujeo pen is cloudy, what should I do?

 You can learn more about the uses of Toujeo by subscribing to the Healthline type 2 diabetes newsletter.
+And you can learn from others living with type 2 diabetes and find more resources from the Bezzy T2D community.

 If my doctor changes the number of units of Toujeo I should use, how often should I check my blood sugar?Anonymous